turingschool/career-development-curriculum/module_one/storytelling_i.md

   * Put a plus sign (+) beside the items that you believe clearly demonstrate that you fit into the tech industry.
   * Put a minus sign (-) beside the items that you believe do not demonstrate that you fit into the tech industry.
   * Put a question mark (?) beside the items that you're unsure how they could show your ability to contribute to the tech industry.

+**Slide #17:**

 ### Turn & Talk
-* How do you already think that you fit into the tech industry?
+* How do you already fit into the tech industry?
 * How have you seen yourself using your social identity to become a successful student and developer?
 * What would it look like for some of your minuses or question marks to turn into pluses?
 In other words, how could some of these traits be assets for the tech industry?

-2-3 groups share out for the whole group.
+**Note to Facilitator #1:** Call on 2-3 groups to share out what they discussed.

+**Slide #18:**

 ### Pomodoro
 Take a 5 minute break!

+**Facilitator #2:** Using slides #20-27, go through the following:

+**Slide #20:**

 ### Activity #2: Strengths & Values
+**Note to Facilitator #2:** Call on students to respond to the following questions as a whole group:

-Question to the group: when you hear the words "strengths" and "values," what kinds of words come to mind?
+* When you hear the words "strengths" and "values," what kinds of words come to mind?
-Can *struggle* be a strength or a value?
+* Can *struggle* be a strength or a value?
 Why/why not?
-How many of you have struggled at Turing?
+* How many of you have struggled at Turing?
 Probably all of you are raising your hands.
 That's part of becoming a better software developer as you learn to keep using a growth mindset.

+**Slide #21:**

 #### Turn & Talk
-Discuss these examples from 3 other staff members on how they utilize struggle with these questions:
+Read [these examples from 3 other staff members](https://docs.google.com/document/d/1XvuHUi1NuHT28KczWQrkuVeMEyEn4TtiJ2KDe6MoorM/edit?usp=sharing) on how they utilize struggle and discuss the following questions:
 * What did you learn about each person?
 * What do these stories tell you about how they each use growth mindset against struggle?

-* **Amy Holt, Back End Instructor:** ```"I still struggle every day!
+* **Amy Holt, Front End Instructor:** ```"I still struggle every day!
 One thing I learned about myself and my learning style while at Turing is that it's really important I understand the inner-workings of things before I feel ok with implementing them.
 At first, I just thought I was a slow learner.
 Connecting my 'speed' in picking up concepts to my need for a deeper understanding helped me be a little more kind with myself.
 When I'm really discouraged, I try to step back and remind myself of how far I've come and acknowledge that it is always possible to 'do the thing'. "```

 * **Leta Keane, Front End Instructor:** ```"I constantly struggle with learning to code!
 Coding has never been easy for me, never been intuitive, never been anything other than a very conscious, very intentional PROCESS.
 I had to learn that just because coding is not intuitive for me, it doesn't mean that I can't or shouldn't code.
 It doesn't mean that I am a weak developer.
 Instead, I make use of my very strong skills of communication, organization, planning, and logic to work through problems methodically and collaboratively.
 I am driven by logic that is tempered by empathy.
 People should have the resources and understanding they need to make informed decisions for themselves and the safety to grow and thrive.
 I like to share my experiences and knowledge with the people around me, including the times I've messed up, because examples and commiseration are powerful in combatting imposter syndrome and doubt."```